-As previously noted, the LFA exhibits systematic biases across all parameters, except for the reference orbital phase.
+As previously noted, the LFA exhibits systematic biases across all parameters, except for $\varphi$.
 This is because the approximations that are made for this response, and also for the hybrid, do not misalign the waveform when projecting it into the detector frame.
 The relative biases obtained with this algorithm exceed 1\% for all the parameters except for the component masses, yielding values of 0.1\%.

-A summary of the results for the three response algorithms, including the corresponding sampling times, is presented in Tab.~\ref{tab:golden_binary}.
+A summary of the results for the three response algorithms, including the corresponding runtimes, is presented in Tab.~\ref{tab:golden_binary}.

-In agreement with the CPU timing benchmarks of Fig.\ref{fig:timing_cpu_vs_gpu_tdi2_loglikelihood}, the inference using the hybrid response required approximately half the computational time compared to the full response.
-In contrast, the LFA exhibited a longer total sampling time.
-This discrepancy comes from the fact that the speedup factors reported in Fig.\ref{fig:timing_cpu_vs_gpu_tdi2_loglikelihood} can only be directly extrapolated to a full parameter estimation run provided the underlying likelihood surfaces are similar across responses.
+In agreement with the CPU timing benchmarks of Fig.~\ref{fig:timing_cpu_vs_gpu_tdi2_loglikelihood}, the inference using the hybrid response required approximately half the computational time compared to the full response.
+In contrast, the LFA exhibited a longer total sampling time ($\sim 224$ hours) than the total computational time, in core-hours, required for the hybrid ($\sim 168$ hours).
+This discrepancy comes from the fact that the speedup factors reported in Fig.~\ref{fig:timing_cpu_vs_gpu_tdi2_loglikelihood} can only be directly extrapolated to a full parameter estimation run provided the underlying likelihood surfaces are similar across responses.
 As evidenced by the posterior distributions in Fig.~\ref{fig:pe_golden_binary}, the hybrid and full responses share highly similar likelihood surfaces; hence preserving the observed factor-of-two improvement in efficiency.
-However, in the case of the LFA, the morphology of the likelihood surface deviates substantially from that of the full response.
+However, in the case of the LFA, the morphology of the likelihood surface deviates substantially from that of the full and hybrid responses.
 This divergence hinders the sampler to convergence and consequently leads to a significant increase in the sampling time.

 In summary, the hybrid response yields comparable parameter estimation results with the full response at half the CPU computational time even at an SNR of 1876.